Defend Yourself Against Wrongful Termination in California

 California Laws Specific to Wrongful Termination

-There are many state and federal laws that protect you from the actions an employer may take.
+Many state and federal laws protect you from the actions an employer may take.

 Discrimination is probably the most protected area at both levels.
 California’s wrongful termination law provides more extensive coverage than federal law does.
 Protected classes under California law include: